- This event has passed.

 Through their determination to continue creative work as a group, the Raffle Quilt Project group continues to meet regularly.

-Their work was recently featured in the Art Journal Bmore Art: Finding a Common Thread: MICA’s Quilt Club
+Their work was recently featured in the Art Journal Bmore Art: Finding a Common Thread: MICA’s Quilt Club and in the Lake George Mirror: The Art of Conversation.

 Here is a list of the all the participants to date: